 Sushi.
 Bar.
 Need we say more?
-Work with your caterer to set up a gorgeous, fresh option everyone will love.
+Work with your caterer to set up a gorgeous, refreshing option everyone will love.

-Nothing screams summer like fresh tomatoes, mozzarella, basil, and a drizzle of balsamic.
+Nothing screams summer like bright tomatoes, mozzarella, basil, and a drizzle of balsamic.
 Caprese skewers offer a great, filling option without weighing down your guests.

 If you’re opting for a sit-down dinner, consider fresh, light options for your main course such as salmon or grilled chicken.
 Use the dish as a base to incorporate summer flavors like lemon or roasted red pepper.